baronsmv/linux-rt-upscaler/README.md

 ![](https://raw.githubusercontent.com/baronsmv/linux-rt-upscaler/main/docs/comparisons/diagram/w40-70_h40-90_4x_comparison.png)

-## Based on

-Based on [RealTimeSuperResolutionScreenUpscalerforLinux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux) by [L65536](https://github.com/L65536) (specifically its [v07linux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux/tree/main/v07linux)), with the following differences:

-- **Full‑screen scaling** – The upscaled image now fills the monitor, applying a second scaling layer while preserving aspect ratio.
-- **Click/motion forwarding** – Mouse clicks and motion are forwarded to the original window with proper coordinate transformation.
-This can be deactivated with the `-d` option.
-- **Support all CuNNy NVL models** – All NVL models have been translated to work in Compushady.

 ## Features

 - **AI‑Powered Upscaling** – Uses the CuNNy (Convolutional upscaling Neural Network) models, trained specifically for high‑quality 2× upscaling of visual novels and illustrations.